KovtunV/NoStringEvaluating/README.md

 One of the main features is variable with any chars, kinda "my super power variable(mark2)".
 So you should wrap all variables into brackets **[** and **]**.

 For instance, formula = "21 + [my super power variable(mark2)]".
+By the way, it will be improved, look at TODO.

 ## TODO

 I am going to add these features:
-- Formula analyzer
 - Possibility to use one-word variable without brackets **[]**
 - Add more functions
-- Add default variables, kinda [Pi]
+- Add default variables, kinda Pi